tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 - how to incorporate JQuery within Rango;
 - explaining how to interpret basic JQuery code; and
-- providing a number of small examples to show you how everything works.
+- providing several small examples to show you how everything works.

 ## Including JQuery
-To include JQuery (or any other JavaScript file), you need to tell the *client.* At the end of the day, the web browser will be the part of the chain that utilises the JavaScript code to provide additional functionality to the end user.
+To include JQuery (or any other JavaScript file), you need to tell the *client.* At the end of the day, the web browser will be the part of the chain that utilises the JavaScript code to provide additional functionality to the user.
 Thinking about Rango, how can we do this?
 We will need to modify our *templates,* as when fully rendered, these are the files that are sent back to the client when something is requested.

 In Rango's `base.html` template, let's make sure we have referenced JQuery.
 If you completed the [Bootstrap chapter](#chapter-bootstrap) earlier on in the tutorial, you may have noticed that Bootstrap uses JQuery!
 To make sure nothing breaks, we'll stick with the version that Bootstrap uses -- version 3.3.1.
 At the bottom of your `base.html` template (before the close of the `<body>` tag), look for the following line.